LesFerch/WinSetView/Manual.md

 ### AppParts Folder

-This folder contains files that are used by *WinSetView.exe*.
+This folder contains files that are used by *WinSetView.exe* or *WinSetView.ps1*.

 **Fonts.txt** contains a list of fonts to display in the WinSetView font selection menu.